The Odyssey (1968 miniseries): Fifth episode: the island of Circe and the descent to the Underworld

-Having landed on a new and unknown island, Ulysses together with his companions decide to visit it to see if it was inhabited by beasts or bloodthirsty men.
+Having landed on a new and unknown island, Odysseus together with his companions decide to visit it to see if it was inhabited by beasts or bloodthirsty men.
 He divides the expedition into two groups: one commanded by Eurilochus and the other by himself.
 Entering the thick wood, however, the group of fillet is attacked and no one knows people are transformed into pigs.
-Meanwhile, Ulysses meets a shepherd boy, who tells him the sad fate of the other group.
-Ulysses would like to rush to their aid, but the god stops him, telling him that this is a spell of the sorceress Circe, and that to free his friends he must first of all eat a flower.
-After that the hero would have presented himself to the sorceress and would have been led to her abode; Circe would deceive him, by giving him a potion to drink, but Ulysses would have remained immune and would be seized by a terrible desire to stab the sorceress, but restraining himself.
+Meanwhile, Odysseus meets a shepherd boy, who tells him the sad fate of the other group.
+Odysseus would like to rush to their aid, but the god stops him, telling him that this is a spell of the sorceress Circe, and that to free his friends he must first of all eat a flower.
+After that the hero would have presented himself to the sorceress and would have been led to her abode; Circe would deceive him, by giving him a potion to drink, but Odysseus would have remained immune and would be seized by a terrible desire to stab the sorceress, but restraining himself.

-Ulysses together with Arete while he tells her his adventure.
+Odysseus together with Arete while he tells her his adventure.

-Ulysses hears this prophecy and goes into the garden where he meets a woman, beautiful and terrible at the same time, who subjects him to riddles and tests, but Ulysses solves them all.
+Odysseus hears this prophecy and goes into the garden where he meets a woman, beautiful and terrible at the same time, who subjects him to riddles and tests, but Odysseus solves them all.
 Circe, realizing that this man is different from all her other victims, decides to take him home to make him drink some wine.
-Suddenly Ulysses finds himself in a strange abode full of climbing plants and cages containing animals and birds of all kinds, but he is immediately invited to sit by Circe who offers him a golden cup.
-Ulysses drinks it all in one gulp, yet he suffers greatly from her poison.
+Suddenly Odysseus finds himself in a strange abode full of climbing plants and cages containing animals and birds of all kinds, but he is immediately invited to sit by Circe who offers him a golden cup.
+Odysseus drinks it all in one gulp, yet he suffers greatly from her poison.
 Meanwhile, Circe laughs, thinking that soon the unfortunate person would turn into a pig too, but suddenly, she goes pale and begins to become terribly ugly: she realized that her powers are ineffective on the hero.
-Ulysses rushes with the sword drawn to the sorceress, but then remembers the prophecy and doesn't kill her, but he orders her to take him to her friends.
+Odysseus rushes with the sword drawn to the sorceress, but then remembers the prophecy and doesn't kill her, but he orders her to take him to her friends.
 Circe takes him to a stable where pigs grunt desperately and turns them back into the people they were before.
-Due to the sudden metamorphosis, the companions find themselves confused and don't recognize Ulysses, running away every time he tries to talk to them.
+Due to the sudden metamorphosis, the companions find themselves confused and don't recognize Odysseus, running away every time he tries to talk to them.
 Circe then takes the opportunity to hold back the hero a little longer, since the effect of the magic on his companions would disappear in a few days, and she spends passionate nights with him.